 - 10% disability rating: $142.29 per month

-Contact a VA Disability Lawyer Today to Get Help Recovering Your Maximum Monthly Compensation for Retinal Detachment
+Contact a VA Disability Advocacy Group Today to Get Help Recovering Your Maximum Monthly Compensation for Retinal Detachment

-Contact a veterans’ disability law firm today at (888) 392-5392.
-Disabled veterans are entitled to a free and confidential consultation and are under no obligation to proceed with legal action.
+Contact a veterans’ disability advocacy group today at (888) 373-4722.
 Do not go through this difficult time alone.
-A veterans’ disability attorney can help you get the compensation you deserve so you can get your life back on track.
+A veterans’ disability advocate can help you get the compensation you deserve so you can get your life back on track.